sen-tou/stvbyr-tech/content/blog/how-to-deal-with-imposter-syndrome.md

 From my todays point of view I couldn't imagine my a life without coding.
 What shocks me is that I almost didn't chose this path.
 Just because I feelt inferior and that I don't belong or didn't have the skills to do it.

+Serveral years later those demons still follow me.
+The difference is that I learned to live with them and have some strategies to make my life easier.

+But lets first learn where imposter syndrome comes from.

 ##  What causes Imposter Syndrome?